nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User wants to delete an order.
 2. User chooses to <ins>view all orders of a specified customer from contacts list (UC04)</ins>.
-3. User deletes the customer by the customer name and the order index.
+3. User deletes the order by the customer name and the order index.
 4. SellSavvy updates the status of the order and indicates that the action is successful.

+Use case ends.

+**Use case 8: Filter order list by order status**

+* **System**: SellSavvy
+* **Actor**: User
+* **Use Case**: UC08 - Filter an Order List by Order Status
+* **Guarantees**:
+    * Orders with specified status made by specific customer will be displayed as a list, if input parameters are valid.

+**MSS**

+1. User wants to filter an order list.
+2. User chooses to <ins>view all orders of a specified customer from contacts list (UC04)</ins>.
+3. User filters the order list of the customer by the status keyword.
+4. SellSavvy displays the orders with specified status in a list in GUI.

 Use case ends.